-Delirium may occur at any age but is more common among the elderly.
-At least 10% of elderly patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
-Delirium is also common after surgery and among nursing home residents and ICU patients.
-When delirium occurs in younger people, it is usually due to drug use or a life-threatening systemic disorder.
+Delirium may occur at any age but is more common among older people.
+At least 10% of older patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
+Delirium is also common after surgery and among nursing home residents and intensive care unit (ICU) patients.
+When delirium occurs in younger people, it is usually due to use of a drug (recreational drug or medication) or a life-threatening systemic disorder.

 Delirium is sometimes called acute confusional state or toxic or metabolic encephalopathy.

-Delirium and dementia are separate disorders but are sometimes difficult to distinguish.
+Delirium and dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more are separate disorders but are sometimes difficult to distinguish.
 In both, cognition is disordered; however, the following helps distinguish them:

 The most common causes of delirium are the following:

-Many other conditions can cause delirium (see Table: Causes of Delirium).
+Many other conditions can cause delirium (see table ).
 In about 10 to 20% of patients, no cause is identified.

-Precipitating factors include use of drugs (particularly ≥ 3 new drugs), infection, dehydration, shock, hypoxia, anemia, immobility, undernutrition, use of bladder catheters (whether urinary retention is present or not), hospitalization, pain, sleep deprivation, and emotional stress.
-Unrecognized liver or kidney failure may cause drug toxicity and delirium by impairing the metabolism and reducing the clearance of a previously well-tolerated drug.
+Precipitating factors include use of drugs (particularly ≥ 3 new medications), infection, dehydration, shock, hypoxia, anemia, immobility, undernutrition, use of bladder catheters (whether urinary retention is present or not), hospitalization, pain, sleep deprivation, and emotional stress.
+Unrecognized liver or kidney failure may cause medication toxicity and delirium by impairing the metabolism and reducing the clearance of a previously well-tolerated medication.

 Recent exposure to anesthesia also increases risk, especially if exposure is prolonged and if anticholinergics are given during surgery.
 After surgery, pain and the use of opioid analgesics can also contribute to delirium.
 Decreased sensory stimuli at night may trigger delirium in at-risk patients.

-For elderly patients in an ICU, risk of delirium (ICU psychosis) is particularly high.
-Nonconvulsive status epilepticus is being increasingly recognized as a cause of altered mental status in ICU patients.
+For older patients in an ICU, risk of delirium (ICU psychosis) is particularly high.
+Nonconvulsive status epilepticus Status epilepticus is an underrecognized cause of altered mental status in ICU patients that should be considered.

 Mechanisms are not fully understood but may involve

 Stress of any kind upregulates sympathetic tone and downregulates parasympathetic tone, impairing cholinergic function and thus contributing to delirium.
-The elderly are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.
+Older people are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.

 Regardless of the cause, the cerebral hemispheres or arousal mechanisms of the thalamus and brain stem reticular activating system become impaired.